Jean-Philippe Charbonnier: Photojournalism

 On return to France in 1944, Charbonnier worked for Théodore (Théo) Blanc (1891–1985) and Antoine (Tony) Demilly (1892–1964) in their darkrooms in Lyon, where he learnt how to print.
 At the end of the war he photographed, in the village of Vienne, near Grenoble, the execution of a Nazi collaborator in front of a crowd of five thousand people.
+Popular Photography notes that;

+proof of [Charbonnier's] skill early in his career is shown by his coverage of a public execution during the World War II period.
+He shot the entire story in only 30 frames—possibly because film was scarce then.
+The drama had a beginning (marching in of the firing squad), a middle (complete with coup de grace), and an end (carting away the corpse in a coffin)—all this before a large crowd of French citizens.
+Charbonnier's work bears the trademark of all great photojournalists- superb technique matched with an observant eye.
+His early work involved indoor flash with extensions, a style it was then obligatory to master.
+Versatile on location, he covered assignments from the Folies Bergère to the desert and Arctic."
 In the late 40s, he became the chief typesetter for Liberation, and later France Dimanche.
 He also wrote for Point de Vue, where for the first time his photographs were published, in 1949, by editor Albert Plecy (1914-1977).

 In 1950, he was appointed reporter for the magazine Réalités, specializing in stories of French everyday life, but also travelling the world for the magazine.
 In 1951 he was photographing the Tuaregs in North Africa; in 1954, shoeshine boys in Brazil; as early as 1955 he visited China and then Outer Mongolia, where he was the first Western photographer given a licence to work; then in Moscow during the Cold War; as well as Kuwait, where he made one of his best remembered pictures, of a veiled Kuwaiti woman carrying a sewing machine on her head; the former French Equatorial Africa, where he photographed Albert Schweitzer (and his pelican) in Gabon; and Alaska.